simonxiang1/st/README.md

   - Ctrl-J and Ctrl-K for zooming on the spot, Ctrl-P to reset
   - Ctrl-c and Ctrl-v to copy and paste (windows binds)
 - patched in anysize and font2 for fallback font
+- now with mononoki font! it's clean (to use, install nerd-fonts-mononoki from the AUR)
 - patched in xresources support and scrollback
 - got pywal to work! it's amazing and updates on the fly
 - patched in blinking cursor (good old windows feel)